moliver28/research-handbook/assets/includes/cross-functional-prioritization.md

 The managers of the required collaborators as well as the team members in the group should be included as optional participants.

-#### E-group direct review
+#### Section leader review

 The stage/section review is coordinated by each direct report couterpart team of the CTO and CPO.
 These reviews should occur quarterly to ensure each counterpart group average remains around the 60%/40% ratio per the Cross-Functional Prioritization framework.

 Required collaborators from the quad for the stage/section are:

-- Product designer leader(s) for the stage/section
+- Product designer leader(s) for the section
-- Quality lead leader(s) for the stage/section
+- Quality lead leader(s) for the section
-- Stage product leader(s) for the stage/section
+- Stage product leader(s) for the section
-- Engineering development directors/senior managers(s) for the stage/section
+- Engineering development leader(s) for the section

 The collaboration should be async first but include an optional sync review amongst stakeholders.